 The WebSDR in the video used for remote monitoring is courtesy of Paul VK3KHZ and is at Croydon North, about 24km to my south-east.
 Signal strength off the ionosphere is typically similar but has been seen to differ by up to two S-points between our stations.
 This was most noticeable on WWV/H 10MHz.

-This relatively conservative design gave me no headaches and performed beyond my expectations.
-A fun project!
-The receiver sits on the bench, crackling away, an acoustic window on the bands, and able to fill the shack with an AM signal from somewhere in the world, any time.
+This relatively conservative design gave me no headaches and performed to my expectations.
+The receiver sits on the bench, crackling away, an acoustic window on the bands, and able to fill the shack with an AM signal from somewhere in the world, any time of day.
 Having a dedicated WWV monitor is something I’ve wanted for a long time and it is useful, a steady WWV beat is a sure indicator of 40m activity.

 Thanks to Paul VK3KHZ for the SDR, an invaluable remote monitoring tool for the experimenter.